Quick Picks

 Direct Answer: Reconnecting your robot vacuum to Wi-Fi can often resolve connectivity issues.

-- Reset the Wi-Fi Settings: On models like the iRobot Roomba 694, resetting Wi-Fi settings often resolves connectivity issues.
+- Reset the Wi-Fi Settings: On models like the iRobot Roomba 694 resetting Wi-Fi settings often resolves connectivity issues.
 Troubleshooting robot vacuum connectivity can greatly enhance performance.

 - Router Placement: Ensure your router is close enough to the vacuum.
-I found that moving my router closer significantly improved connection stability with the Shark IQ AV993.
+I found that moving my router closer significantly improved connection stability with the Shark IQ AV993

 3. Suction Problems